lordcodes/cloak-swift/README.md

 ---

-This is **Cloak Swift** - a tool and Tuist plugin to encrypt secrets and then pass them obfuscated into applications.
+This is **Cloak Swift** - a tool and Tuist plugin to encrypt secrets and then pass them in an obfuscated form into applications.

 &nbsp;